Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_onContentUpdated** - Captures the moment when dynamic content (for example, recent files, personalized feeds) is updated and ready for rendering.

-- **Data_TS_OnCreateCoreEnd** - These fields bracket the execution of the core logic within the specific method of the Office activity.
+- **Data_TS_OnCreateCoreEnd** - This field brackets the execution of the core logic within the specific method of the Office activity.

-- **Data_TS_OnCreateCoreStart** - These fields bracket the execution of the core logic within the specific method of the Office activity.
+- **Data_TS_OnCreateCoreStart** - This field brackets the execution of the core logic within the specific method of the Office activity.

 - **Data_TS_onPreCreateOfficeActivityEnd** - These timestamps capture the start and end of the specific phase of the Office activity.

 - **Data_TS_onPreCreateOfficeActivityStart** - These timestamps capture the start and end of the specific phase of the Office activity.

-- **Data_TS_ParsingJSONEnd** - These fields mark the beginning and end of parsing configuration files or payloads during app boot.
+- **Data_TS_ParsingJSONEnd** - This field marks the beginning and end of parsing configuration files or payloads during app boot.

-- **Data_TS_ParsingJSONStart** - These fields mark the beginning and end of parsing configuration files or payloads during app boot.
+- **Data_TS_ParsingJSONStart** - This field marks the beginning and end of parsing configuration files or payloads during app boot.

 - **Data_TS_PostAppActivateTasksEnd** - These timestamps bracket the execution of tasks that are triggered after the app is activated (for example, after a cold start or file open).

 - **Data_TS_PostAppActivateTasksStart** - These timestamps bracket the execution of tasks that are triggered after the app is activated (for example, after a cold start or file open).

-- **Data_TS_PostAppInitializeBGTasksEnd** - These fields capture the start and end of background tasks that are initiated after the core app initialization completes.
+- **Data_TS_PostAppInitializeBGTasksEnd** - This field captures the start and end of background tasks that are initiated after the core app initialization completes.

-- **Data_TS_PostAppInitializeBGTasksStart** - These fields capture the start and end of background tasks that are initiated after the core app initialization completes.
+- **Data_TS_PostAppInitializeBGTasksStart** - This field captures the start and end of background tasks that are initiated after the core app initialization completes.

 - **Data_TS_PostAppInitializeUITasksEnd** - These timestamps bracket UI-related tasks that are executed after the app has initialized.